simo28-lab/kaggle-house-prices-r/README.md

 Extreme, high-leverage outliers (specifically GrLivArea>4600) were removed to prevent distortion of the predictive surface; these outliers were highlighted by the original author of the Ames dataset, Professor Dean De Cock confirming that those points represent sales outliers, likely due to non-market circumstances (such as sales to family members or internal transfers).
 Consequently, they should not be used to train a model aimed at predicting market prices.

-Then to gain data consolidation the Training and test sets were combined for consistent and unified preprocessing.
+Then to gain data consolidation the training and test sets were combined for consistent and unified preprocessing.

 Finally the dependent variable was log-transformed (SalePrice→log(SalePrice)) to stabilize variance and normalize the error distribution.